Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 In this task you will encrypt macOS devices.

-1. You should still be logged into the Microsoft Intune admin center **https://intune.microsoft.com**.

 1. In the Microsoft Intune admin center, in the left navigation pane select **Endpoint Security**.

 1. On the **Endpoint security | Overview** page, under **Manage** select **Disk encryption**.